semihdervis/clipboard-to-ai/README.md

 # Chat From Clipboard

 This project demonstrates how to use the GEMINI API to process text from the clipboard and place the result back into the clipboard.
+It allows you to interact with GEMINI without changing your screen.

 ## Setup